Skip to content

 • When a Check fails, the resulting Anomaly inherits the same Critical tag.

 • If you remove the Critical tag from the parent datastore, all child assets lose that tag.
-Removal also triggers background propagation (same delay as adding).
+The datastore is updated immediately; the removal then propagates to child assets in the background, the same way an add propagates.

 • However, existing Anomalies keep the tag they inherited when they were created (no retroactive removal).